clemenko/dc18_supply_chain/readme.md

 ### <a name="task9.2"></a>Task 9.2: Plumb Jenkins
-Now that we have Jenkins setup and running we need to add 3 additional plugins - Blue Ocean, Generic Webhook Trigger and Piepline:
+Now that we have Jenkins setup and running we need to add 3 additional plugins - Blue Ocean, Generic Webhook Trigger and Pipeline:

 1. Click on `Manage Jenkins` --> `Manage Plugins` --> `Available` and filter/search for `Blue Ocean`, `Generic Webhook Trigger` and `Pipeline`.
 When you have found each one check the checkbox to the left of the plugin name to select for installation.